kindlmann/reva/README.md

 reva
 ====

-Computing in the space of Brevais Lattices
+Library ("rva") and command-line utility ("reva") for experiments in computing in the space of Brevais Lattices.

+Gordon Kindlmann 2014